 One System to Rule Them All?

-Companies that sold this vision of exclusively using the ERP system had to back so far off of this concept, that the modern interpretation and usage of ERP systems is unrecognizable from the original presentation of ERP.
+Companies that sold this vision of exclusively using the ERP system had to back so far off of this concept that the modern interpretation and usage of ERP systems is unrecognizable from the original presentation of ERP.
 I extensively researched this topic and have a book on it called The Real Story Behind ERP, but the short version of the short, a lot of people who made predictions about ERP owe ERP buyers a big apology.

 Since ERP systems were first introduced and up until the present time, most ERP vendors have proposed that ERP (and the MRP method contained within) was a satisfactory approach for performing production planning and scheduling.
 The only ERP vendors, who currently do not propose this, are the ERP vendors that also happen to have production planning/scheduling applications to sell — and they only started saying this after they added this category of application to their portfolio.
-Until that time they said ERP can do production scheduling.
+Until that time, they said ERP could do production scheduling.

 The Value Proposition of Production Scheduling Logic

-- I will do this without getting into the exact way that production scheduling logic can work (which would require some articles to cover the major methods put into practice by off the shelf and custom applications.)
+- I will do this without getting into the exact way that production scheduling logic can work (which would require some articles to cover the significant methods put into practice by off the shelf and custom applications.)